balavenkataraman123/Videocallfilters/README.md

-depending on your camera resolution adjust the variables camwidth, camheignt, and camscale camwidth and camheight are the width and height of your camera camscale is the width of your camera divided by 1920. yes it can be a float less than 1
+depending on your camera resolution adjust the variables camwidth, camheignt, and camscale camwidth and camheight are the width and height of your camera camscale is the width of your camera divided by 1920

 I am working on a much better filter software that can do a lot more than just draw sunglasses on your face, is more user friendly, has a GUI and much more
 I will release it on the Technoplus website when I finish making the Technoplus website